eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Attention to detail and a focus on high-quality design.
 	- Ability to work well with others and a belief that engineering is a team sport.
 	- BS/MS degree in EE, CE, CS or a related technical discipline, or equivalent experience.
 + skill set:
+	- SiFive is an idea-to-silicon company founded by the inventors of RISC-V to simplify the design and production of custom SoCs.
+	- ***As the leading commercial provider of RISC-V processor IP, SiFive is on a mission to help engineers design custom chips for domain-specific solutions for many markets, including 5G, edge AI, enterprise networking, storage, and consumer devices.***
+	- Industry-leading innovators, including six of the top ten semiconductor companies, are working with SiFive thanks to our proven success, deep expertise, and rich partner ecosystem.
+With SiFive’s rich IP ecosystem and accessible design platform, every market has access to the development of workload-focused hardware needed to design next-generation products.
+	- As a SoC Architect at SiFive, you will be vital to SiFive's efforts to create silicon at the speed of software.
+You will create the basic collateral and specifications that can be reused across the SoC design ecosystem.
+In developing this collateral, you have the opportunity to innovate the use of a novel set of electronic design automation (EDA) tools, which will draw on modern compiling technology and other innovations to build SiFive’s SoC and core libraries.
+	- The new SoC Architect will create and build new, highly configurable SoC designs, based on the open-specification RISC-V ISA for SiFive’s clients, who are taking on exciting state-of-the-art use cases such as autonomous driving, 5G, networking, wearables, or IoT.
+You will have a chance to define and design chips more quickly and for more devices than would be technologically possible at any other company.
+	- We are reducing the time needed for chip design and verification with novel tools and methodologies, and we are looking for an architect who is as excited as we are about bringing new SoC designs to the market!
+	- LOCATION: The ideal candidate for this position can work out of any of the SiFive worldwide offices in the US, France, India, or Taiwan.
+	- Design multi-layered SoC architecture and responsible for integrating all of the components in a given customizable chip.
+	- Develop the upcoming advanced platforms, which will connect multiple cores together on a chip, support large bandwidth, as well as new applications and workloads.
+	- Design the IP blocks to be integrated into new SoCs (e.g. receivers, accelerators, transmitters, memory cache, I/O devices, power management, and IP subsystems).
+	- Research and analyze emerging needs for new SoC architecture.
+	- Collaborate with customers, including Fortune 500 companies and prominent start-ups, to tailor SoCs to their needs.
+	- 8+ years’ experience in ASIC/SoC development and chip architecture definition.
+	- MS or PhD in Computer Architecture or in a related field.
+	- Familiarity with SoC components, such as UART, DDR, PCI Express, etc.
+	- Basic knowledge of RTL design & SoC tool flows.
+	- Basic understanding of foundry lib, IP, and process technology limitation.
+	- Familiar with advanced CPU architectures and pipelines
+	- Experience in SoC design flow, including spec definition, microarchitecture design, and performance modeling.
++ skill set:
 	- At Brainchip, we are revolutionizing Artificial Intelligence at the edge with our AkidaTM Hardware and Software products.
 Akida™ hardware and software products are the result of over a decade of fundamental R&D by BrainChip engineers and data scientists.
 Akida AI IP, AI SoC, and development environment help customers create ultra-low-power solutions with the ability to incrementally learn on-chip without the need to retrain in the cloud.
 	- We are looking for a HW Design Engineering Summer Intern (May-August 2022) with a strong background in Digital Design and excellent Verilog/System Verilog coding and scripting skills.